Omfff/42019801GameProgramming/README.md

 + UI: hp and xp bar, weapons，player‘s item
 + Sprite material: make and control 2d movement animation
 + Map：room generation

+### Week4(5.21 - 5.29)

++ Player: change sprite, and weapon

++ Enemy: pathfinding and attacking movement based on navmesh 2d

++ Sprite material: Completed the prefebs of players and all enemies with animation

++ Map: a complete map of a level with baked navmesh surfaces.

++ Integration: Integrate several parts, including player ,enemies and map and sprite animation.

+### Week5(5.30- 6.3)

++ Enemy: added boss attack methods and skills , including different types of bullet and 4 skills
++ Minimap: preliminary development minimap
++ UI: start interface and transition interface
++ Map: add decorations and obstacle.